Get exclusive member benefits & effect social change. Join Today

-Medications can provide relief from some of the physical and psychiatric symptoms.
-The types and amounts of drugs that needed will change as the condition progresses.
+Medications can provide relief from some of your physical and psychiatric symptoms.
+The types and amounts of drugs needed will change as your condition progresses.

-Physical therapy can help improve coordination, balance, and flexibility.
-With this training, mobility is improved and falls are prevented.
+Physical therapy can help improve your coordination, balance, and flexibility.
+With this training, your mobility is improved, and falls may be prevented.

-Occupational therapy can evaluate activities of daily living and recommend devices that help with:
+Occupational therapy can be used to evaluate your daily activities and recommend devices that help with:

 Speech therapy may be able to help you speak clearly.
 If you can’t speak, you will be taught other types of communication.
 Speech therapists can also help with swallowing and eating problems.

 Psychotherapy can help you work through emotional and mental problems.
 It can also help you develop coping skills.

 There is no way to stop this disease from progressing.
 The rate of progression differs for each person and depends on the number of genetic repeats present in your genes.
 A lower number usually means that the disease will progress more slowly.